Mexico in the OTI Festival: History

-Telesistema Mexicano (TSM) had initially registered for the OTI Festival 1972, the first edition of the OTI Festival organized by the Organización de Televisión Iberoamericana (OTI), and had selected the song "Yo no voy a la guerra", written by Roberto Cantoral, and performed by Alberto Ángel "El Cuervo", as its entry, but the song was disqualified by the OTI Program Commission because its lyrics didn't comply with the rules of the competition for going against "the idiosyncratic sensitivity or way of life of the Ibero-American peoples".
-The commission asked TSM to submit a new song, but it did not do so on such short notice.
+Telesistema Mexicano (TSM) had initially registered for the OTI Festival 1972, the first edition of the OTI Festival organized by the Organización de Televisión Iberoamericana (OTI), and had selected through a national final the song "Yo no voy a la guerra", written by Roberto Cantoral, and performed by Alberto Ángel "El Cuervo", as its entry, but the song was disqualified by the OTI Program Commission because its lyrics didn't comply with the rules of the competition for going against "the idiosyncratic sensitivity or way of life of the Ibero-American peoples".
+The commission asked TSM to submit a replacement song, but the broadcaster refused to do so.
+So Televisa, TSM's successor, entered the festival for the first time in its second edition the following year.

-So Televisa, TSM's successor, entered the contest for the first time the following year in the second edition of the contest.
-Mexico was the most successful country of the history of the festival along with Spain, with six victories each.
-Apart from the victories, the country ended in the top 10 on nineteen occasions.
+TSM first, and Televisa later, had a long tradition of organizing large-scale multi-stage televised national competitions to select its entry to the OTI Festival.
+This "National OTI Festival", was passionately followed every year by the Mexican audience.
+Many well known singers and songwriters such as Juan Gabriel, Emmanuel, Lucero, Manuel Mijares, Joan Sebastian, Cristian Castro, or the girl band Pandora, participated in the national selections, but didn't win the national final.

-The first Mexican victory came in its first participation, in 1973 in Belo Horizonte, with the song "¡Que alegre va María!" sung by Imelda Miller.
-Two year later, in 1975, the country won again the contest in San Juan with the song "La felicidad" sung by Gualberto Castro.
-One decade later, in 1985, México won again with the song "El fandango aquí" sung by Eugenia León.
+Mexico and Spain were the most successful countries of the history of the festival, with six victories each.
+The first Mexican victory came in its first participation, in 1973, with "Qué alegre va María" performed by Imelda Miller.
+Two year later, in 1975, it won with "La felicidad" performed by Gualberto Castro.
+One decade later, in 1985, it won with the song "El fandango aquí" performed by Eugenia León.
 This was a very controversial victory, which was attributed to the solidarity with the country because of the 1985 Mexico City earthquake, that destroyed the capital city.
-In 1989 and 1990 Mexico got two consecutive wins with "Una canción no es suficiente" sung by Analí and "Un bolero" sung by Carlos Cuevas.
-The last Mexican victory came in 1997 in Lima with the song "Se diga lo que se diga" sung by Iridián.
+In 1989 and 1990, Mexico got two consecutive wins with "Una canción no es suficiente" performed by Analí and "Un bolero" performed by Carlos Cuevas.
+Its last victory came in 1997 with the song "Se diga lo que se diga" performed by Iridián.

-Televisa hosted the OTI festival six times, in 1974 and 1976 in the Ruiz de Alarcón Theatre in Acapulco.
+Televisa hosted the OTI festival six times, in 1974 and 1976 at the Ruiz de Alarcón Theatre in Acapulco.
 In 1981 and 1984 in Mexico City, being the National Auditorium the venue.
-In 1991, Acapulco hosted again the festival in the Convention Centre, the same venue where the last edition of the contest was held in 2000.
+In 1991, it hosted again the festival at the Convention Centre in Acapulco, the same venue where it hosted the last edition of the festival in 2000.
 Televisa was also going to host the contest in 1999 in Veracruz, but it had to be suspended due to the severe flooding that occurred in the country, which devastated the city.

-National final

-Gualberto Castro, the second Mexican winner of the OTI Song Contest.

-The Mexican trajectory in the OTI Festival is known for its popular national final, the "National OTI Festival", which was passionately followed every year by the Mexican audience and known by its surprises and frequent scandals.
-This selection process is usually compared with its Swedish Eurovision Song Contest counterpart, the Melodifestivalen, due to the interest that it created and the big names who tried to represent México in the OTI Festival.